Chang-Yu-Chang/emergent-coexistence/README.md

 Cartoons and Fig.S1-2 are generated using Adobe Illustrator.

-The four supplementary pdfs that contain the images and random forest results are generated using the script.
+The four supplementary PDFs that contain the images and random forest results are generated using the script.
 The command-line function `convert` is from `imagemagick`.
+An example of one page in these PDFs is shown in Figure S3.

 ```
 $ cd analysis/
 $ Rscript 97-combine_images_and_random_forest.R

-# Once the individual pngs are generated, merge them into multi-page pdfs
+# Once the individual pngs are generated, merge them into multi-page PDFs
 $ cd ~/Dropbox/lab/emergent-coexistence/plate_scan_pipeline/random_forest/
 $ convert -quality 60 B2_*.png random_forest-B2.pdf
 $ convert -quality 60 C_*.png random_forest-C.pdf